-Internet and Technology Addicts Anonymous (ITAA) is a free support group based on the 12 step program of Alcoholics Anonymous.
+Internet and Technology Addicts Anonymous (ITAA) is a free 12 step support group.
 We help people with internet addiction and technology addiction in all forms, including Facebook addiction, YouTube addiction, smartphone addiction, and just plain compulsive use of electronic devices.
 You can join our meetings over the phone or online, attend an in-person meeting in a local city, or participate in our WhatsApp group.

 We don’t suggest that you give up all technology.
 Instead, figure out which forms of technology are most problematic for you, and find ways to set boundaries so that you are not a slave to electronic devices.
 The goal is that they become a tool to help you live your life without causing anxiety when you are away from them and that you don’t use them as an escape from your problems.
 Our program can help you achieve balance and mindfulness in your use of technology.

 What kinds of technology use are problems for our members?